YuankaiQi/REVERIE/README.md

 - `matterport_skybox_images`
 - `house_segmentations`

-The [metadata](https://github.com/niessner/Matterport) is also needed, and put it under the root of your dataset, e.g. Matterport.
+The [metadata](https://github.com/niessner/Matterport) is also needed, and put it under the root of your dataset, e.g. Matterport/metadata.

 Then set the root path, e.g. /home/qyk/dataset/Matterport/, to the 'matterportDir' in trainFast.py.